Second presidency of Donald Trump: Caucasus

+On April 24, 2025, during the first Armenian Genocide Remembrance Day of Trump's second term, the White House issued a statement commemorating the day that did not use the term "genocide".
+This was seen as a reversal after Joe Biden formally recognized the Armenian genocide in 2021.
+The second Trump administration continues to avoid using the term "genocide", instead continuing to refer to the events as the Medz Yeghern (Armenian for 'Great Catastrophe') and labeling April 24 as only "Armenian Remembrance Day".

 On August 8, 2025, Armenian prime minister Nikol Pashinyan and Azerbaijani president Ilham Aliyev signed a peace agreement in a ceremony hosted by President Donald Trump in the White House, aiming to end the more than 35-year conflict between Armenia and Azerbaijan.

 Southeast Asia

 In 2025, Trump attempted to negotiate a ceasefire in the border conflict between Cambodia and Thailand.